BestTimesToVisit.com Logo

 activity

 Experience the magic of Venice from a unique perspective with a private gondola ride at sunrise.
-The city awakens slowly, casting a golden glow on the canals as you glide silently past ancient palazzos.
-Ask your gondolier for a serenade to enhance the romantic ambiance.
+The city awakens slowly, casting a golden glow on the canals and palazzos, creating an unforgettable romantic experience.
+Ask your gondolier for insider knowledge of the quieter canals for a more intimate journey.

 Best time: April-October